 Call me a dirt girl, but I’ve always loved composting.
 There’s something very special about helping nature along in the process of turning orange peels and carrot tops into dark, rich, fertile soil.
-There’s such joy in helping to create more of the soil that grows the food that sustains us – and the cycle is complete.
-To the novice, it may seems like a messy and mysterious process, but done right, composting is tidy, easy and fairly low-maintenance.
+There’s such joy in helping to create more of the soil that grows the food that sustains us — and the cycle is complete.
+To the novice, it may seem like a messy and mysterious process, but done right, composting is tidy, easy and fairly low-maintenance.
 Here’s how to do it.

 Choose your bin or composter.
-You can buy a commercial composter, which can be very tidy and makes turning easy, or you can make your own bin in the backyard out of a barrel or plywood scraps.
-Ultimately, what you need is to have a system which makes it easy to add and remove the content and move things around if you’d like to turn and aerate.
+You can buy a commercial composter, which can be very tidy, and makes turning easy, or you can make your own bin in the backyard out of a barrel or plywood scraps.
+Ultimately, what you need is to have a system that makes it easy to add and remove the content and move things around if you’d like to turn and aerate.

 Choose your spot.
 You don’t want to have to walk a long distance from the kitchen to the compost pile, otherwise you might get lazy and avoid taking your scraps out.
 At the same time, you don’t want your compost area to be right next to the front door.
 Choose a discreet spot, preferably in the shade.